To Answer Hollywood's Diversity Problem, California Program Hands Kids The Camera

 Colleges are also getting on board to partner with the program.
 Chapman University in southern California recently gave 10 full scholarships to the Youth Cinema Project for students to study filmmaking at the university.

-The program is crucial to solving the lack of diversity in Hollywood, says Ana-Christina Ramon, assistant director of UCLA's Ralph J. Bunche Center for African American Studies and a co-author of the Hollywood Diversity Report every year.
+The program is crucial to solving the lack of diversity in Hollywood, says Ana-Christina Ramón, director of research and civic engagement for the Division of Social Sciences at UCLA and a co-author of the Hollywood Diversity Report every year.
 The report is widely read in the industry and measures diversity in front of and behind the camera.

-"You have to start somewhere," Ramon says.
+"You have to start somewhere," Ramón says.
 "And thinking about Hollywood and increasing the number of underrepresented minorities in the industry, you have to attack the problem from all different angles."

-Still, Ramon says there are challenges to success.
+Still, Ramón says there are challenges to success.
 She says skepticism about the profession of filmmaking is prominent in working-class neighborhoods where these students might come from in Los Angeles.

 But she says the program can change that by making it clear to communities that a career in film is possible.
 She says the program can also put pressure on Hollywood studios and networks, in addition to the Academy, to diversify the people they hire.

 "It's never really been a pool problem.
-You know, the excuse is always like, 'Do they have enough experience?' " Ramon says.
+You know, the excuse is always like, 'Do they have enough experience?' " Ramón says.
 "But when you give kids the training they receive in this program, they have no excuse."

 Seventeen-year-old high school graduate and aspiring filmmaker Anali Cabrera is one of those kids in the pool.
 "I've wanted to be in films since I was about 11, so it's always been a passion of mine," Cabrera says.

-Note: A previous version of this web story incorrectly said Ana-Christina Ramón is the assistant director of UCLA's Ralph J. Bunche Center for African American Studies.
-She held that position until 2017, when she became director of research and civic engagement for the Division of Social Sciences at UCLA, her current role.